 There are some people who believe debt can be a blessing because it allows you to invest into something that increases in value, such as a house or a business.
 They use the term “leverage” and “other people’s money”.
 The basic concept is that you use a small amount of your own money, along with debt, to achieve a larger financial result.

 They do have a valid point.
-Many people use it on a daily basis to invest in real estate, equipment for their business, and other things that can actually produce an income over and above what the loan will cost them in interest payments (if it works out according to plans).
+Many people use it on a daily basis to invest in real estate, equipment for their business, and other items that produce an income over and above what the loan will cost them in interest payments (if it works out according to plans).

 But along with that leverage comes risk.
 Even when you use other people's money to invest in an income producing venture, the more of it you use, the more risk you encounter.

 Consumer Debt Limits You Even More

-However, it’s much worse when you owe money that isn’t tied to an item that makes money for you.
-Specifically I’m talking about consumer debt, which is a completely different level of risk, and can be seriously detrimental to your life.
+However, it’s much worse when you owe money that isn’t tied to an item that makes money.
+Specifically I’m talking about consumer debt, which is a completely different level of risk, and is seriously detrimental to your life.

-Consumer debt is the type you have for things like cars, tv’s, vacations, restaurant food, clothes, and so forth.
-These items go down in value or get used up very quickly, leaving you with a pile of bills and little or nothing to show for it in the long run.
+Consumer debt is what you have for cars, tv’s, vacations, restaurant food, clothes, and so forth.
+These items go down in value or get used up very quickly.
+They'll leave you with a pile of bills and little or nothing to show for it in the long run.
 This kind of debt limits you financially in many ways, leaving you poorer over time.